-What the Receipt Engine does
+What the Record Engine does

 - Cross-references the unified trust manifest so every channel a verifier needs is discoverable from one URL.